The Art of Stamping

 Overlapping Stamps

-One stamp, representing a sunset and extra depth to the famous Z, I colored red and stamped away.
-Then I inked a second stamp black and stamped directly onto the red image.
-By itself, the Zorro stamp is pretty good, but with the red background—WOW!
+This Zorro stamp is a layered stamp.
+One stamp was carved with the sunset and extra depth to the famous Z (colored red in this image), while the second stamp of zorro (colored black in this image) was stamped directly on top of the first stamp.
+By itself, the Zorro stamp is nice, but with the red background—WOW!

 You should stamp dark colors onto light ones if you don't want the colors to look like they've blended.
 The greater the contrast, the more it will look like two different colors side-by-side rather than two, overlapping colors.

 The most interesting use I saw of using multiple, overlapping stamps was a blank one!
 The stamping was a scene overlooking a tropical beach with a good, solid border around the scene.
 I inked the back of the stamp—completely uncarved—with a bright orange color on the top half and a light blue color on the bottom half and stamped away.
 Then I inked the front of the stamp with black which I stamped on top of the first stamping.
 Instead of a white background, the scene now had a beautiful orange sunset, light blue waters, and black palm trees that looked like silhouettes, none of which looked drawn in afterwards with a colored marker.
 It was a wonderful effect, and it used the plain, boring back side of the stamp.
-(I hesitate to post the image—though it is nothing short of astonishing—since I didn't carve it and don't have permission to display it here.)
+(I hesitate to post the image—though it is nothing short of astonishing—but I didn't carve it and don't have permission to display it here.)

 Combining Techniques